farm-ng/amiga-ros-bridge-v1/README.md

 The ROS bridge, currently supported for ROS Noetic, interfaces with the [Amiga gRPC services](https://github.com/farm-ng/farm-ng-amiga) for control with ROS [`Twist`](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Twist.html) messages.

+Using the ROS bridge with the amiga requires an Amiga OS `>= v1.2.0`.

 The ROS bridge allows you to publish [`Twist`](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Twist.html) commands on the `/amiga/cmd_vel` topic to drive the Amiga and subscribe to [`TwistStamped`](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/TwistStamped.html) measured rates on the  `/amiga/vel` topic.

 ### Topics